ltgoslo/norec_fine/README.md

 Each sentence has a dictionary with the following keys and values:
 ---
-"idx": unique NoReC identifier for document + paragraph + sentence which lines up with the identifiers from the document and sentence-level NoReC data
+"sent_id": unique NoReC identifier for document + paragraph + sentence which lines up with the identifiers from the document and sentence-level NoReC data

 "text": raw text